IoLanguage/AVCodec/README.md

 # AVCodec
-> NOTE: Doesn't work — uses deprecated API.
+> NOTE: Doesn't compile — uses deprecated API.

 An object for encoding and decoding audio and video streams.